JiaweiZhuang/jiaweizhuang.github.io/pages/index.rst

 My PhD is supported by the `NASA Earth and Space Science Fellowship <https://science.nasa.gov/researchers/sara/grant-stats/nasa-earth-and-space-science-fellowship-nessf-selections>`_, with a main focus on developing Earth Science Models (specifically the NASA-supported `GEOS-Chem <http://www.geos-chem.org>`_ model) on cloud computing platforms, to accelerate time-to-science for thousands of scientific users worldwide.
 The project is also generously supported by the `AWS Cloud Credits for Research <https://aws.amazon.com/research-credits/>`_ ($12,000 award) and the `AWS Open Data Project <https://aws.amazon.com/opendata/>`_.
 Our production deployment on AWS can be found `here <http://cloud.geos-chem.org>`_.

-I will be interning at `Google Accelerated Science <https://ai.google/research/teams/applied-science/gas/>`_ during 2019 Summer to develop machine-learning methods for physical sciences.
+I am currently interning at `Google Accelerated Science <https://ai.google/research/teams/applied-science/gas/>`_, working on machine learning and physical sciences.